mpja69/aoc2024/day22/README.md

 ```

 ### Another way
-The code inside the iterator could of course be used "on the fly" like this:
+The code inside the iterator could of course be used in the "actual problem loop" like this:

 ```
 func main()